madchicken/ember-frozen/README.md

 }
 ```

-If you want to use 'lazy' object relationships, simple specify it usint options:
+If you want to use 'lazy' object relationships, simple specify it using options:

 ```javascript
 Test.Address = Model.extend({